 But, for those who are interested, I do still offer Tarot readings on my Ko-Fi site.

-I found that I really love creating new printables, so I decided to create a separate page just for the Freebies.
-I add new printables all the time, and this month, I added a new 30-Day Self-Love Challenge, Reading Log, Love Language Worksheet, and Vacation Planning Packet to the library.
+I’m planning to add new printables all the time, and this month, I added a new 30-Day Self-Love Challenge, Reading Log, Love Language Worksheet, and Vacation Planning Packet to the library.

 New Service – Advertising